ZXSpectrumVault/Manuals/Hardware/SpectrumPlus3Manual.md

   `IF` condition `THEN` xxx

 ...where 'xxx' stands for a command (or a sequence of commands separated by colons).
-The condition is something that is going to be worked out as either true or false - if it comes out as true then the statements in the reset of the line (after `THEN`) are executed; otherwise they are skipped over, and the program executes the next instruction.
+The condition is something that is going to be worked out as either true or false - if it comes out as true then the statements in the rest of the line (after `THEN`) are executed; otherwise they are skipped over, and the program executes the next instruction.

 The simplest conditions compare two numbers or two strings; they can test whether two numbers are equal or whether one is bigger than the other.
 They can also test whether two strings are equal, or whether one comes before the other in alphanumerical order.
 They use the symbols `=`, `<`, `>`, `<=`, `>=` and `<>` (these are known as relational operators).